Ron Covell Tells You Everything You Want To Know About TIG Pulse Settings | MillerWelds

 Close-up image of a deep v groove being filled in with multiple passes

 The background setting allows you to control the cooler portion of the cycle.
-A good place to start is 25% to 40%, with higher settings giving you a more fluid puddle and faster travel speeds and lower settings giving the most reduction in the heat input.
+A good starting place is between 25% and 40%.
+Higher percentages create a more fluid puddle and allow faster travel speeds, while lower percentages provide the greatest reduction in the heat input.

 Close-up image of an intricate weld